John Dickinson Stationery: Frogmore Paper Mill

 Just north of the former Apsley Mill site in Hemel Hempstead is Frogmore Paper Mill, the world's oldest mechanised paper mill.
 It was here that Bryan Donkin first demonstrated the papermaking machine he developed for the Fourdrinier brothers.
-Now operated by a conservation and education charitable trust, Frogmore Mill is open to the public and incorporates a visitor centre, museum exhibition hall and art gallery as well as continuing to make paper on machine and by hand.
+It remains operational by a conservation and education charitable trust.

 Black n' Red

 Black n' Red, a brand of books and pads of paper produced by John Dickinson Stationery Limited, featured a striking black and red design.
 The front and back covers of such books are black, with the text "Black n' Red" written in red in the bottom right corner of the cover.
 The spine or bind is also red.

-These books are now distributed by the Oxford brand within the Hamelin Group.
+These books have become distributed by the Oxford brand within the Hamelin Group.